Max Kepler Player Props: Twins vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 15th in baseball in home runs allowed (43 total, 1.2 per game).
+- Padres pitchers combine to rank 14th in baseball in home runs given up (44 total, 1.2 per game).

-- The Padres will send Lugo (3-2) out for his seventh start of the season.
-He is 3-2 with a 3.21 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- The Padres are sending Darvish (2-2) out for his seventh start of the season.
+He is 2-2 with a 3.19 ERA and 40 strikeouts through 36 2/3 innings pitched.

-- The righty's most recent time out was on Wednesday, May 3 against the Cincinnati Reds, when he tossed six innings, surrendering one earned run while giving up seven hits.
+- In his last appearance on Saturday, the righty went 6 2/3 innings against the Los Angeles Dodgers, giving up one earned run while surrendering four hits.

-- In six games this season, the 33-year-old has an ERA of 3.21, with 8.3 strikeouts per nine innings.
-Opponents are batting .278 against him.
+- In six games this season, the 36-year-old has amassed a 3.19 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.